The Ultimate Guide to the Pied Wagtail

-The Pied Wagtail, or scientifically called Motacilla alba, can be identified by their familiar white and grey patches on their tummies, face and on the bars of the wings, as well as the black colour along its back, neck, bars of the wings and covers the tail.
+Pied Wagtails, or scientifically called Motacilla alba, can be identified by their familiar white and grey patches on their tummies, face and on the bars of the wings, as well as the black colour along its back, neck, bars of the wings and covers the tail.

 What do Pied Wagtails eat?

-Pied wagtails eat insects, but feed on seeds for nutrition and fat but during winter they will eat wasted litter.
-Pied wagtails are insectivores, feeding upon both ground and flying invertebrates.
+They eat insects, but feed on seeds for nutrition and fat but during winter they will eat wasted litter.
+They are insectivores, feeding upon both ground and flying invertebrates.
 Frequently seen on top of rooftops and pavements, they have been known to seek for effortless pickings, such as insects.
-During the autumn and winter months, when insects are scarce, pied wagtails search elsewhere for food such as in gardens to feed on seeds and bread.
+During the autumn and winter months, when insects are scarce, they search elsewhere for food such as in gardens to feed on seeds and bread.

 What should I feed Pied Wagtails?

 A good mixture of seed mix should not only attract pied wagtails but also meet their full diet requirements especially in the winter months.Buy Pied Wagtail Food

 Where does the Pied Wagtail live?

 They can be found across the UK, abandoning some of the highland and northern areas of Scotland in winter.
 They are commonly found near water, and can be found in most habitats, even town centers.
 Body warmth from congregating themselves on rooftops keeps the pied wagtails alive during the cold winter nights.

 They are practically, but not quite fully, an exclusively British bird.
 Pied wagtails don’t nest in the Channel Islands, but recently white wagtails started gaining popularity there.
 The pied/white wagtails are the most widespread breeding birds in Europe, breeding almost everywhere from Iceland and arctic Norway south to Andalucía and Sicily.